PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/OCR_en.md

         |------|------|-------------|----------|
         |`maxLongSide`|`integer`|During inference, if the length of the longer side of the input image for the text detection model is greater than `maxLongSide`, the image will be scaled so that the length of the longer side equals `maxLongSide`.|No|

-    - When the request is processed successfully, the `result` in the response body has the following attributes:
+    - When the request is processed successfully, the `result` in the response body has the following properties:

         | Name | Type | Description |
         |------|------|-------------|
         |`texts`|`array`|Positions, contents, and scores of texts.|
         |`image`|`string`|OCR result image with detected text positions annotated.
 The image is in JPEG format and encoded in Base64.|

-        Each element in `texts` is an `object` with the following attributes:
+        Each element in `texts` is an `object` with the following properties:

         | Name | Type | Description |
         |------|------|-------------|